 Beef Tips make such a mouthwatering, hearty comfort food dinner.
 My Beef Tips And Rice recipe is one of the most popular on the blog.
 How is this Instant Pot Beef Tips And Gravy recipe different?

 First, these beef tips are pressure cooked in an Instant Pot pressure cooker instead of being cooked in a Dutch oven.
 The pressure cooker uses steam to cook the beef and cooks very quickly, yet it makes the beef tips very tender and taste like they have been braised for hours.
-Like many of my Instant Pot Recipes, this is sure to become a favorite, like my Instant Pot Salisbury Steak and Instant Pot Beef Stew.
+Like many of my Instant Pot Recipes, this is sure to become a favorite, like my Instant Pot Salisbury Steak, Instant Pot Beef And Barley Soup, and Instant Pot Beef Stew.

 These Beef Tips have much more gravy than my other recipe.
 Since the Instant Pot requires liquid to pressure cook, this is a perfect recipe to take advantage of that liquid, in this case, beef broth, and Worcestershire, in order to make a luxuriously rich brown gravy that is served over mashed potatoes instead of rice.

 Furthermore, these Instant Pot Beef Tips And Gravy are so easy to make because the whole dish is prepared in one pot, the Instant Pot, which also pressure cooks the Beef Tips so they cook faster than other cooking methods.
 It also makes clean up much easier and faster.

 Lastly, this recipe does not use packaged gravy mixes or canned soup.
 It is made from scratch.

 How To Make Instant Pot Beef Tips And Gravy

 The text below includes affiliate links that will allow you to see the product on Amazon.com.
 If you choose to purchase one of the items from Amazon, I will receive a very small commission on the product at no additional cost to you.